michaelsauter/crane/README.md

 ## Usage
 Crane is a very light wrapper around the Docker CLI.
 This means that most commands just call the corresponding Docker command, but for all targeted containers.
-The basic format is `crane <command> <target>`.
+The basic format is `crane <command> <target>`, where `<command>` corresponds to a Docker command, and `<target>` either is a single container or a group (described below).

 When executing commands, keep the following 2 rules in mind: